I am a Computer Scientist, a Data Scientist, and an Interdisciplinary Researcher.

 I am not a big fan of the term "data science", but I am told this is what I do!

-I appreciate working on the data that matter for the society and I passionately study them.
+I appreciate working on the data that matter for the society.

 I believe in the power of AI; Good or Evil is in us not in AI.